 Sepsis is a major public health issue, recognised as a Global Health Priority by the World Health Organisation.
 Sepsis affects over 18,000 patients per year in Australia, with a burden of death more than 3 times the annual national road toll.
 Current standard care of patients with septic shock includes the initial administration of a large volume of intravenous fluid, with vasopressor medication reserved for those with persistent hypotension.
 Recent evidence suggests this approach may be associated with harm, and a fluid-sparing strategy with earlier introduction of vasopressors may be better.

-Building on the success of the ARISE trial and the REFRESH pilot study, we propose to randomise patients presenting to the ED with sepsis, a lactate >2mmol/L and hypotension (SBP<90mmHg) after receiving 1000ml of IV fluid, to receive either a ‘vasopressor first’ strategy with sparing use of IV fluids, or current standard ‘fluid first’ management with later introduction of vasopressors.
-Allocation will be concealed and the primary outcome (90-day mortality) robust.
-We will randomise 3000 patients, a sample size that will allow us to detect a clinically important reduction in mortality.
+Building on the success of the ARISE trial and the REFRESH pilot study, we propose to randomise patients presenting to the ED with sepsis, a lactate >2mmol/L and hypotension (SBP<90mmHg or MAP <65mmHg) after receiving 1000ml of IV fluid, with antibiotics commenced to receive either a ‘vasopressor first’ strategy with sparing use of IV fluids, or current standard ‘fluid first’ management with later introduction of vasopressors.
+Allocation will be concealed until randomisation and the primary outcome (days alive and out of hospital at 90-day) robust.
+We will randomise 1000 patients, a sample size that will allow us to detect a clinically important reduction primary outcome.
 Given the high mortality rate of sepsis, this may lead to hundreds of lives saved per year in our country and thousands worldwide.
 A study aimed at resolving the uncertainty about fluid and vasopressor use in patients with septic shock Australia is, therefore, of the highest priority.